-Recently Issued Accounting Standard
+New Accounting Standard

 On September 17, 2020, the Financial Accounting Standards Board (FASB) issued an Accounting Standards Update (ASU) No. 2020-07 Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This new standard is intended to increase transparency around contributed nonfinancial assets (also known as "gifts in-kind") received by not-for-profit (NFP) organizations, including information on how those assets are used and how they are valued.
 This new standard requires that an NFP present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets.
 In addition, there are expanded disclosure requirements.
-The Organization will be required to adopt this new standard in the year ending December 31, 2022.
+This ASU is effective for the Organization beginning on January 1, 2022 and did not result in a significant change to the consolidated financial statements.